-C02) Dealing with Current Issues
+(C02) Dealing with Current Issues

 Christians regularly face tough moral questions from life in our society.
 How do Christians resolve issues to do with topics such as marriage, divorce, sexuality, work, equality, and justice?
 Come and discover how believers understand and answer common moral dilemmas from a biblical viewpoint.

-(C03) What Young People Need: Foundations for Effective Youth Ministry
+(C03) What Young People Need: Foundations for Faithful Youth Ministry

 How important is youth ministry?
 What should it look like?
 Why do we do the things we do?
 This unit explores how we can help young people grow as solid disciples of our Lord Jesus.
-Explore what the Bible says about running an effective youth ministry.
+Explore what the Bible says about running an faithful youth ministry.

 (C05) Evangelism: Talking about Jesus